theoprive/snatch-app/README.md

 The platform connects two types of users:

 • **Snatchers** – people discovering and joining experiences
-• **Experience creators** – organizers sharing activities with their community
+• **Snatch Makers** – organizers sharing activities with their community

 The product is designed to make spontaneous participation easy and engaging.